 Toggle ItemTreatment of a MinorTreatment cannot be administered to a minor (under 18 years of age) without the permission of the minor's parent or legal guardian.

-Toggle ItemWorkers' CompensationIn order to visit the Health Center for a work injury; the patient must be an active employee of BYUH or PCC (full/part-time or student), and the injury must have occurred through employment at BYUH or PCC.
+Toggle ItemWorkers' CompensationIn order to visit the Health Center for a work injury; the patient must be an active employee of BYUH (full/part-time or student), or a PCC student employee, and the injury must have occurred through employment at BYUH or PCC.